 Unfortunately he and Lyles never met again at 100m.
 Lyles, a 200m specialist, had just two more 100m competitions, the Monaco Diamond League where he was beaten 9.91 to 9.92 by veteran Justin Gatlin and the Diamond League final in Zurich which Lyles won clearly in 9.98.

 The 37-year old Gatlin did not only beat Lyles once but 15 years after becoming Olympic champion he also prevailed in the tight battle the silver at the World Championships.
-However, Gatlin had qualified for that final only as a ‘fastest loser’ after finishing third in his semi.
+However, Gatlin had qualified for that final only as a non-automatic qualifier after finishing third in his semi.

 Which illustrates how muddled the picture behind Coleman was with “everyone beating everyone”.
 Another example: André De Grasse took bronze in Doha after a season where his two Diamond League starts resulted in inauspicious fifth place finishes while Xie Zhenye, who was second in both Oslo and the Diamond League final, was eliminated in the Doha semis.

 The most prolific 100m runner was Mike Rodgers who at age 34 ran 30 races at 21 different meets dipping under 10.10 no less than 14 times.
 2019 was his 13th straight year running 10.10 or faster.
 And despite being eliminated in the semis in the 100, it was also the year when Rodgers – in the 4x100m – finally got his first ever global gold medal.
 Perseverance rewarded.

 Noah Lyles had already established himself as the undisputed No 1 in the 200m in 2018 after an undefeated season which included four sub-19.70 marks.
 Except for Usain Bolt, no one else has had four sub-19.70 races in an entire career.